CSRF

 - Token Expiration: Configure the expiration time of the token carefully to balance security and usability.
 Expired tokens are regenerated to avoid authentication issues.

-is enabled, the token will be checked in both headers and the body of the request.
-This is useful for APIs receiving tokens via POST, PUT, or DELETE but may add extra overhead. - Token Regeneration: When
+- Body Checking: If checkBodyis enabled, the token will be checked in both headers and the body of the request.
+This is useful for APIs receiving tokens via POST, PUT, or DELETE but may add extra overhead.

-is enabled, a new token is generated on each request.
-This can enhance security but should be used cautiously to avoid impacting user experience. - Error Handling: Be prepared to handle HTTP 419 exceptions thrown when the CSRF token is invalid or missing.
+- Error Handling: Be prepared to handle HTTP 419 exceptions thrown when the CSRF token is invalid or missing.
 This may include redirecting to an error page or displaying an appropriate message to the user.
 For more information on handling HTTP exceptions, see the HTTP Exceptions documentation.